 Introduction

 Work and Access is a comprehensive initiative designed to assist people with disabilities in securing and maintaining employment.
-This new scheme replaces the Reasonable Accommodation Fund and the Disability Awareness Support Scheme, following a review that identified areas for improvement.
+This scheme replaces the Reasonable Accommodation Fund and the Disability Awareness Support Scheme, following a review that identified areas for improvement.
 Work and Access aims to broaden the range of supports available and make them more accessible to both employees and employers.

 Key Goals